-With less than a year before SQL Server 2005 extended support ends, customers can start planning for upgrading their databases to SQL Server 2014.
+It is a reality for a lot of customers – they still have SQL Server 2005 in their environments.
+It is only now that they are planning for upgrading their databases to the latest version of SQL Server.
 In a previous blog post, I talked about how to integrate Microsoft Product Lifecycle and Support Policies into IT Operations which concluded with planning upgrades and migration based on the version of SQL Server that you are running.

 As I mentioned in a previous blog post, one of the main considerations in upgrading to the latest version of SQL Server is high availability.
 If the database is considered mission-critical, careful planning should be undertaken to minimize downtime during the upgrade process.
 There are two main strategies for upgrading: in-place or side-by-side.
 An in-place upgrade is where you directly replace an older version of SQL Server with a newer version on the same machine and the same instance.
 A side-by-side upgrade (which I also consider as a migration in some aspects) is where you create a new instance of the target version of SQL Server and copy all of the databases, objects, logins, etc. from the source to the new target.
 I’m a big fan of side-by-side upgrades because I can perform all of the tasks necessary prior to the upgrade without affecting my existing production workload.
 This means I can do application testing, performance and workload baseline, and potentially automate the whole process of upgrading/migration to reduce downtime as much as I can.

-Let’s use this configuration to upgrade a SQL Server 2005 database running on Windows Server 2003 32-bit to SQL Server 2014 running on Windows Server 2012 R2 64-bit.
+Let’s use this configuration to upgrade a SQL Server 2005 database running on Windows Server 2003 32-bit to SQL Server 2017 running on Windows Server 2016 64-bit.
 Be sure that you’ve installed SQL Server 2005 Service Pack 4 prior to performing the upgrade/migration.
 To simplify the upgrade/migration process, use the same SQL Server instance names between the source and target.

 ALTER DATABASE [Northwind] SET PARTNER FAILOVER